-Ciprofloxacin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment and prevention of certain bacterial infections, including:
+Ciprofloxacin is an antibacterial prescription medicine approved by the U.S.(FDA) for the treatment and prevention of certain bacterial infections, including:

-Ciprofloxacin comes in several formulations, including tablets, extended-release (XR) tablets, oral suspension (a mixture of a medicine and a liquid that can be taken by mouth), and intravenous (IV) infusion solution.
+Ciprofloxacin comes in several formulations, including tablets, extended-release (XR) tablets, oral suspension (a mixture of a medicine and a liquid that can be taken by mouth), and What is an Opportunistic Infection? fact sheet.(IV) solution.
 The different formulations of ciprofloxacin are approved for different uses and specific populations.
 Some bacterial infections are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
-To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.
+An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo

 Ciprofloxacin can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ciprofloxacin to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the(NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ciprofloxacin to: